maoratar1/SLAM/README.md

 Here, our mathematical model which we wish to model is the transformation between two frames using the PnP algorithm.
 So we use RANSAC to model our transformation better by reducing the chance using outlier measure in the modeling.
-But actually we earn another thing, at the end of the RANSAC operation we get the transformation between the frames and we get the subgroup of feature that support this trans, so we can trust that they are inliers.
-That way, we have got **another inliers' rejection policy**.
+But actually we earn another thing, at the end of the RANSAC operation we get the transformation between the frames and a subgroup of feature that support this transformation, so we can trust that they are inliers.
+That way, we have got another inliers' rejection policy which we call it `Consensus match`

 So, how does that works?
 There are two main things which RANSAC method is built from:
 1. Iteration number.